Finkelstein & Partners, LLP

 Determining Wrongful Death Compensation

-When family members come to us and ask about potential compensation in a wrongful death claim, we advise them of the factors that may impact compensation and the type of compensation available to them.
+When family members come to us and ask about potential compensation in a wrongful death case, we advise them of the factors that may impact compensation and the type of compensation available to them.

 As with any type of claim, the victim’s age, physical condition before the accident, and the length of time between the accident and death will all be factors in a final claim.
 These factors will play a significant role in determining the final amount awarded in a settlement.